-The Hermosa project is a polymetallic mine proposed to be developed in Arizona, US, by Australian-based mining company South32.
+The Hermosa project is a polymetallic mine being developed in Arizona, US, by Australia-based mining company South32.

 The mine was acquired by South32 through the acquisition of mineral exploration firm Arizona Mining in August 2018.

 The Hermosa project will involve the development of the Taylor zinc-lead-silver sulphide deposit and the Clark zinc-manganese-silver oxide deposit.
 It also includes a highly prospective land package hosting multiple exploration targets with further polymetallic and copper mineralisation potential.

 The Taylor deposit is the first development within the Hermosa project.
 A pre-feasibility study (PFS) for the Taylor deposit was released in January 2022.
 It highlighted an underground mining development with an estimated nameplate production capacity of 4.3 million tonnes per annum (mtpa).
 A feasibility study for the Taylor deposit is expected to be completed in the second half of 2023.